 This advanced heatmap article will build on the fundamental basics that we explored in Heatmap Basics.
 We recommend that you start there first, and return here afterwards.

-Whilst generic candlestick based charts may show when the price changed previously, the TradingLite Heatmap may often show crucially, where and why the price may change into the future.
+Whilst generic candlestick based charts may show when the price changed previously, the TradingLite Heatmap may show crucially, where and why price may change in the future.

 Although it is not recommended to base your trading methodology solely upon the information available via the TradingLite Heatmap, it can often provide a solid foundation with which to accompany or confirm, other forms of technical analysis.

-The greater the time spent analysing Heatmap data, the often subtle and nuanced behaviours of order-flow within the Order Book may be revealed, and as a result, further your understanding of the intricate characteristics of each market.
+The greater the time spent analysing Heatmap data, the often subtle and nuanced behaviours of order-flow within the Order Book can be visualised, and aid in your understanding of the intricate characteristics of each market.

 At the end of the candle’s life, a colour sensitive ‘snapshot’ of the Order Book is recorded.
 These ‘snapshots’ are then shown for each previous candle that is within view on your chart.
-Collectively, these previous ‘snapshots’ create an overlaid visualisation of Heatmap, enhancing the traditional price chart.
+Collectively, these previous ‘snapshots’ create the visualisation of Heatmap, enhancing the traditional price chart.

 Given that all orders within the Order Book are limit orders, the TradingLite Heatmap can also be considered as a historical record/visualisation of liquidity changes, which could be incorporated within your trading approach.

-As an alternative to a persistent zoomed appearance of the Heatmap, in order to view liquidity values as shown above, you also have the TradingLite Heatmap Lens.
+As an alternative to a persistent zoomed appearance of the Heatmap, you also have the TradingLite Heatmap Lens.